-OASDI at the rate of 6.2 percent is imposed on both the employer and the employee on wages up to USD 118,500 for 2015 and 2016 (the amount is adjusted annually for inflation).
+OASDI at the rate of 6.2 percent is imposed on both the employer and the employee on wages up to USD 118,500 for 2016 and USD 127,200 for 2017 (the amount is adjusted annually for inflation).
 In addition, Medicare tax at the rate of 1.45 percent is imposed on both the employer and employee on all wages, without a cap.
-In addition, starting in 2013, employees must pay an additional Medicare tax at the rate of 0.9 percent on wages in excess of a threshold determined by their filing status.
+In addition, employees must pay an additional Medicare tax at the rate of 0.9 percent on wages in excess of a threshold determined by their filing status.
 The thresholds are USD 250,000 for married taxpayers filing jointly, USD 125,000 for married taxpayers filing separately, and USD 200,000 for single taxpayers and heads of households.

 In addition, some non-resident visa holders (specifically, F, J, M, and Q visa holders) may qualify for exemption from FICA.

 Tax returns are generally due by April 15 of the year following the end of the tax year to which the return relates, or June 15 in the case of a U.S. citizen or green-card holder who resides outside the United States on April 15.
-However, in 2016 April 15 falls on a legal holiday.
-Therefore, tax returns for tax year 2015 are due on April 18, 2016.
+However, in 2016 April 15 and 16 fall on a weekend and April 17 falls on a legal holiday.
+Therefore, tax returns for tax year 2016 are due on April 18, 2017.
 The time for filing can be automatically extended to October 15 by filing IRS Form 4868.
 The time for payment of tax, however, cannot be extended.

 Nonresidents generally must file income tax returns on time to be permitted to claim deductions.
 In addition, taxpayers who claim the benefits of treaty provisions are generally required to disclose this position on the tax return for the tax year (unless a specific exception applies).
 Failure to make this disclosure could lead to substantial penalties.